 You can conveniently access planner apps from computers and mobile devices, allowing you to customize task details and descriptions from anywhere.

-While different apps might have unique features, here are some things the best planner apps for students should have:
+While different apps might have unique features, here are some things the best student planner apps should have:

 - Calendar views

 - Deadlines and due dates

 If you mean “worth the price,” the answer is almost always yes.
 The best student planner apps have completely free versions, so there’s no harm in giving them a try.

 Your personal, professional, and academic lives are demanding, so a helping hand in keeping things organized is worth the download.